The Best City in the U.S.A. for Food and Wine

 Payard Pâtisserie & Bistro, from Francois Payard, the artisanal French chocolatier and pastry maker based in Manhattan.

-Serendipity 3- Funky twist on an old-fashioned soda shoppe with a fun menu featuring their legendary desserts, straight from Manhattan.
+Serendipity 3- Funky twist on an old-fashioned soda shoppe with a fun menu featuring the legendary desserts and gourmet burgers that made them famous in Manhattan.

 Mesa Grill- Innovative Southwestern fare from celebrity Chef Bobby Flay.